LukasWoodtli/WebPage/content/mastering_embedded_linux_programming.md

 as **Rate Monotonic Analysis** (**RMA**)."*

 *"The goal is to balance the load so that all threads can complete their execution phase before the next period."*

+# Chapter 13.
+Managing Memory

+## Virtual memory basics

+*"Linux divides this virtual address space into an area for applications, called **user space**, and an area for the kernel, called **kernel space**.
+The split between the two is set by a kernel configuration parameter named `PAGE_OFFSET`."*

+*"The user address space is allocated per process so that each process runs in a sandbox, separated from the others.
+The kernel address space is the same for all processes: there is only one kernel."*

+*"Each page of virtual memory may be:*

+- *Unmapped, so that trying to access these addresses will result in a `SIGSEGV`*
+- *Mapped to a page of physical memory that is private to the process*
+- *Mapped to a page of physical memory that is shared with other processes*
+- *Mapped and shared with a copy on write (CoW) flag set: a write is trapped in the kernel, which makes a copy of the page and maps it to the process in place of the original page before allowing the write to take place*
+- *Mapped to a page of physical memory that is used by the kernel"*

+*"The kernel may additionally map pages to reserved memory regions, for example, to access registers and memory buffers in device drivers."*

+*"The default allocation strategy is to over-commit, which leads to tricky out-of-memory situations."*

+*"The delays introduced by the memory management code in handling exceptions - page faults - make the system less deterministic, which is important for real-time programs."*

+## Kernel space memory layout

+*"Kernel memory [...] is not demand-paged, which means that for every allocation using `kmalloc()` or a similar function, there is real physical memory.
+Kernel memory is never discarded or paged out."*

+### How much memory does the kernel use?

+*"You can see the memory taken up by the kernel code and data in the kernel log [...] or you can use the `size` command, as follows:"*

+    :::bash
+    arm-poky-linux-gnueabi-size vmlinux

+*"There is an ongoing effort to allow small kernels to be built: [...]
+[Linux Kernel Tinification](https://tiny.wiki.kernel.org)."*

+*"You can get more information about memory usage by reading `/proc/meminfo`."*

+*"There is a description of each of [the] fields on the manual page `proc(5)`. "*

+*"With modules, you can use `lsmod` to find out the memory space taken up"*

+## User space memory layout

+*"Linux employs a lazy allocation strategy for user space, only mapping physical pages of memory when the program accesses it."*

+*"For example, allocating a buffer [...] using `malloc(3)` returns a pointer to a block of memory addresses but no actual physical memory.
+A flag is set in the page table entries such that any read or write access is trapped by the kernel.
+This is known as a **page fault**.
+Only at this point does the kernel attempt to find a page of physical memory and add it to the page table mapping for the process."*

+*"There are two kinds of page faults: **minor** and **major**.
+With a minor fault, the kernel just has to find a page of physical memory and map it to the process address space [...].
+A major page fault occurs when the virtual memory is mapped to a file, for example, using `mmap(2)`"*

+*"Major faults are much more expensive in time and system resources."*

+## The process memory map

+*"You can see the memory map for a process through the `proc` filesystem."*

+*"The maximum size of [the heap and stack] is controlled by the process's ulimit:*

+- *Heap: `ulimit -d`, default unlimited*
+- *Stack: `ulimit -s`, default 8 MiB"*

+*"Allocations that exceed the limit are rejected by `SIGSEGV`."*

+## Swapping

+*"On a system that has too little real memory for the workload it is carrying and so swapping becomes the main activity.
+This is sometimes known as
+**disk thrashing**."*

+*"Swap is seldom used on embedded devices because it does not work well with flash storage, where constant writing would wear it out quickly.
+However, you may want to consider swapping to compressed RAM (zram)."*
+​
+## Mapping memory with mmap

+*"A process can also manipulate its memory map in an explicit way using `mmap(2)`"*

+### Using mmap to access device memory

+*"One example is the Linux framebuffer, `/dev/fb0`.
+The interface is defined in `/usr/include/linux/fb.h`, including an `ioctl` function to get the size of the display and the bits per pixel.
+You can then use `mmap` to ask the video driver to share the framebuffer with the application and read and write pixels."*

+## How much memory does my application use?

+*"Linux believes that free memory is wasted memory and the kernel uses free memory for buffers and caches with the knowledge that they can be shrunk when the need arises."*

+## Per-process memory usage

+*"The ps and top commands [show]:*

+- *Vss [virtual set size]: Called VSZ in the `ps` command and VIRT in `top`, this is the total amount of memory mapped by a process.
+It is the sum of all the regions shown in `/proc/<PID>/map`.
+This number is of limited interest since only part of the virtual memory is committed to physical memory at any time.*
+- *Rss [resident memory size]: Called RSS in `ps` and RES in `top`, this is the sum of memory that is mapped to physical pages of memory.
+This gets closer to the actual memory budget of the process, but there is a problem: if you add the Rss of all the processes, you will get an overestimate of the memory in use because some pages will be shared."*

+### Using smem

+*"[There are 2 more metrics]: **unique set size**, or **Uss**, and **proportional set size**, or **Pss**"*

+Check the book for more information.

+*"Information about Pss is available in `/proc/<PID>/smaps`"*

+*"There is a tool named **smem** that collates information from the smaps files and presents it in various ways"*

+## Identifying memory leaks

+### mtrace

+*"**mtrace** is a component of glibc that traces calls to malloc , free , and related functions."*

+## Running out of memory

+*"There is a tuning parameter for kernel allocations in `/proc/sys/vm/overcommit_memory`"*

+*"There is another important variable in `/proc/meminfo:Committed_AS`.
+This is the total amount of memory that is needed to fulfill all the allocations made so far."*

+*"The final defense is `oom-killer`.
+It uses a heuristic method to calculate a badness score between 0 and 1,000 for each process, and then terminates those with the highest score until there is enough free memory."*

+*"You can influence the badness score for a process by writing an adjustment value to `/proc/<PID>/oom_score_adj`."*